microsoft/vscode-docs/docs/python/python-tutorial.md

 >**Note**: If you're using an Anaconda distribution, be sure to use an Anaconda command prompt.

-By starting VS Code in a folder, that folder becomes your "workspace".
-VS Code stores settings that are specific to that workspace in `.vscode/settings.json`, which are separate from user settings that are stored globally.

 Alternately, you can run VS Code through the operating system UI, then use **File > Open Folder** to open the project folder.

 ## Select a Python interpreter

-Python is an interpreted language, and in order to run Python code and get Python IntelliSense, you must tell VS Code which interpreter to use.
+Python is an interpreted language.
+Thus, in order to run Python code and get Python IntelliSense, you must tell VS Code which interpreter to use.

-From within VS Code, select a Python 3 interpreter by opening the **Command Palette** (`kb(workbench.action.showCommands)`), start typing the **Python: Select Interpreter** command to search, then select the command.
+From within VS Code, select a Python 3 interpreter by opening the **Command Palette** (`Ctrl+Shift+P`) (`kb(workbench.action.showCommands)`), start typing the **Python: Select Interpreter** command to search, then select the command.
 You can also use the **Select Python Environment** option on the Status Bar if available (it may already show a selected interpreter, too):

 ![No interpreter selected](images/environments/no-interpreter-selected-statusbar.png)